tianningsu/pbl-blc-emulator/README.md

 ### **3) Analyze results**

 * Open **`Analyze_output.ipynb`** for an **example workflow** to visualize daily cloud profiles and PBLH and to export a **`YYYYMMDD.png`** plot.
-  *The plotting example lives in the notebook—no need to copy code into the README.*
+  *The plotting example lives in the notebook*

 ---